kallistoteles/fuzzy_navigation/README.md

 * `less ff` read any file under your homedir tree
 * `vi fc` search for any content and edit that specific file under current directory
 * `sudo pacman -S fp` if someone could expand this to include the AUR - I would be greatful! :)

+check out other nice [examples of fzf usage in their wiki.](https://github.com/junegunn/fzf/wiki/examples) )

 ## Dependencies
 * fzf